pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step2.md

 ### Check

-Before moving to the next step, check the API starts by running:
+Before moving to the next step, cd in the the `/root/example-consumer` directory and run the provider to see if it starts:

+1. `cd /root/example-consumer`{{execute}}
 1. `npm start`{{execute}}